yosi-dediashvili/SubiT/design/logging.md

 Each module will set its channel name such that it contains the names of all its parents, with a dot between each one.
-So for example, the channel name for the providers module will be `subit.api.providers`, and a specific provider inside the provider module will have the name (in the case of www.torec.net for example) `subit.api.providers.torec`.
+So for example, the channel name for the providers module will be `subit.api.providers`, and a specific provider inside the provider module will have its short name (in the case of www.torec.net for example) `subit.api.providers.torec`.

 ```python
 import logging